jmschabdach/dnd-notes/content/Session Notes/Session 03.md

 - As soon as [[Norton Rooftrellen|Norton]] steps foot in the cave, he is attacked by a purple mushroom
 - [[Alexa Heartwood|Alexa]] went to get help from a myconoid child and got damaged by something
 - The children fled and so did we
-- When we ask [[Tarack]] why the myconids attacked us, cue shocked face [[Tarack]].
+- When we ask [[Tarack]] why the myconoids attacked us, cue shocked face [[Tarack]].
 - We make him go to [[Runara]] with us and tell her about the myconoids.
 After much, ahem, persuading, [[Tarack]] agrees to go back to the myconoid colony with us. [[Runara]] heals us
 - While we wait for the tide, [[Norton Rooftrellen|Norton]] meditates and [[Drok Thornsaga|Drok]] looks for info on mind control in the library.
-- We go back to the myconid cave. [[Tarack]] is immediately attacked by the purple guard mushroom.
+- We go back to the myconoid cave. [[Tarack]] is immediately attacked by the purple guard mushroom.
 - We defeat the guard fungus. [[Tarack]] proceeds into the cave, [[Norton Rooftrellen|Norton]] blasts the floor, [[Drok Thornsaga|Drok]] sprints to the stairs and sees 1 mushroom (but not the one that attacks him next)
 - [[Tarack]] is apparently a tank, hits the mushroom that attacked him, and rejoins [[Norton Rooftrellen|Norton]] and [[Alexa Heartwood|Alexa]] at the entrance
 - [[Drok Thornsaga|Drok]] jumps into a pool at the top of the stairs
-- 2 myconid adults appear at the upper entrance to the cavern.
+- 2 myconoid adults appear at the upper entrance to the cavern.
 With [[Tarack]]'s help, we convince the myconids to let us try to help them with their "blight".
 They leave us to try to navigate the cave as the purple guard mushrooms are not under their control.
 - We wreck the (remaining) guard mushroom and make it to the entrance at the top of the cavern.

 ### Summary
 - Visited Brastos' grave to return the amulet, the next day the Compass Rose wreck is gone
-- Alexa has another nightmare about some force stealing memories from her, wakes up missing 27 freckles
+- [[Alexa Heartwood|Alexa]] has another nightmare about some force stealing memories from her, wakes up missing 27 freckles
 - Go to Seaside Grove
     - Fight 3 fume drakes in a cave of Windspore mushrooms
     - Fight the fungal octopus